 Fexco Case Study on Nearshore IT staff augmentation:

 Discover how we have been helping Ireland’s Fintech solutions giant modernise its tech stack, replace legacy software, and develop a cutting-edge digital signature product.
-Our augmented engineers have been working with the Fexco team on a daily basis since 6+ years and counting.
+Our nearshore software teams have been working with the Fexco team on a daily basis since 6+ years and counting.

 Kaluza Case Study on Nearshore IT staff augmentation: